radicle-dev/radicle-tui/README.md

 > Requires the Rust toolchain.

-You can install the Radicle TUI from source, by running the following commands from inside this repository:
+You can install the binaries from source, by running the following commands from inside this repository:

     cargo install --path . --force --locked